 The coronavirus pandemic has impacted lives and livelihoods.
 It struck a massive blow to the entire U.S. economy, but it affected industries differently.
 Some businesses, such as restaurants, personal care services, and museums, had to close their doors entirely for a time – long enough to force layoffs for many and closure for others.
 Other businesses, such as landscaping companies, saw an increase in business.
-Regardless of how your industry and your business have been affected, digital advertising and communications can help you address the changes.
+Regardless of how your industry and your business have been affected, communications and digital advertising in the pandemic can help you address the changes.

 To find solutions that work for you, ask – and answer – these questions: